BSC-ES/providentia/docs/source/Download.md

    - **How to get this type of download:** Answer `n` to the _Do you want to download from BSC remote machine?_ question or change the `BSC_DL_CHOICE` value to `n`.

 3. **Download of interpolated Experiments:**
-   - Downloads interpolated experiments from the storage5 machine (or mn5 if storage5 is down).
+   - Downloads interpolated models from the storage5 machine (or mn5 if storage5 is down).
    - Saves them in the `exp_root` paths specified in `settings/data_paths.yaml`.
    - **How to get this type of download:** Set the `interpolated` field in the configuration file to `True` or don't even set it since that is the default.

 4. **Download of non-interpolated Experiments:**
    - For local downloads:
-       - Downloads non-interpolated experiments from the storage5 machine (or mn5 if storage5 is down).
+       - Downloads non-interpolated models from the storage5 machine (or mn5 if storage5 is down).
        - The preferred path is specified in `interp_experiments.yaml`.
-If the experiment is not listed or no path or experiment domain is found, the system will look in the `exp_to_interp_root` path specified in `settings/data_paths.yaml`.
+If the model is not listed or no path or model domain is found, the system will look in the `exp_to_interp_root` path specified in `settings/data_paths.yaml`.
    - For HPC downloads:
-       - In this case, the download (more accurately, the copy) will transfer non-interpolated experiments from esarchive to the gpfs folder found in `exp_to_interp_root` in the `settings/data_paths.yaml` file.
+       - In this case, the download (more accurately, the copy) will transfer non-interpolated models from esarchive to the gpfs folder found in `exp_to_interp_root` in the `settings/data_paths.yaml` file.
        - It only copies from the paths that are specified in `interp_experiments.yaml`.
    - **How to get this type of download:** Set the `interpolated` field in the configuration file to `False`.

-*To know how to define an experiment in `interp_experiments.yaml`, please visit {ref}`this page <define-experiments>`.
+*To know how to define an model in `interp_experiments.yaml`, please visit {ref}`this page <define-experiments>`.

 ## Where to download from